 Our in-school volunteers tutor and mentor a Providence public school student one-on-one or in small groups of 2-3 at a time.
 Tutors receive guidance and instructions from the classroom teacher and Inspiring Minds and are never expected to teach new material.
 Often, our volunteers help students by asking relevant questions, providing encouragement, and keeping students focused on their everyday tasks.

 Inspiring Minds is focused on Providence’s youngest learners, grades PreK-5.
 If you are interested in tutoring middle or high school students, please contact the Providence Public School’s Family and Community Engagement Office at (401) 456-0686 or by e-mail: firstname.lastname@example.org.

 What if I have no previous training or experience?

 That’s okay!
-Developing positive relationships is easy!
+We will train you!
 All volunteers receive an initial orientation and relevant trainings are made available to those who are interested.
 Tutors receive tailored activities from teachers/coaches for each student they work with and our staff and volunteer coordinators are always available to provide support.

 How often can I volunteer?

 The minimum commitment we ask for is one hour a week, but you are welcome to volunteer as much time as you can give!